web analytics

 1. What is IPO in simple words?

-IPO means Initial Public Offerings.
+IPO means Initial Public Offering.

-2. What is GMP in IPO?
+2. What is GMP in an IPO?

-3. What is issue size in IPO?
+3. What is the issue size in an IPO?

-5. What is DRHP in IPO?
+4. What is DRHP in IPO?

-6. What is price band in IPO?
+5. What is the price band in an IPO?

-7. How to check IPO subscription status?
+6. How to check IPO subscription status?